FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 2. Sensory Profile

-Isoamyl acetate is renowned for its strong, sweet, and fruity odor, often described as banana-like with hints of pear and apple.
+Isoamyl acetate is renowned for its strong, sweet, and fruity odor, often described as banana-like with hints of pear.
 It is a high-impact aroma compound with a low odor threshold, making it effective even at low concentrations.
 In flavor applications, it serves as an impact note, providing a distinct banana character.
-Its diffusion is moderate, allowing it to blend well with other fruity and sweet notes in both flavor and fragrance formulations.
+Its diffusion is moderate, allowing it to blend well with other fruity and sweet notes.

 Citation hooks: FlavScents; peer-reviewed sensory literature